 Allison Stielau is Lecturer in the History of Early Modern Art at University College London.
 Her focus of study is object cultures in Northern Europe, c.
 1400–1700.
 After receiving her PhD from Yale University, she was a Postdoctoral Fellow with the Early Modern Conversions Project at McGill University.
 She holds a bachelor’s degree in English from Yale and a master’s degree in the History of Decorative Arts and Material Culture from the Bard Graduate Center and was a fellow at the Getty Research Institute in 2014–2015.
 She has published articles on leather étuis, fifteenth-century engravings of metalwork, and, most recently, on weight as a category of historical and art historical evidence.
 Her current work concerns metallic transformation, from the representation of Ovidian metamorphosis on seventeenth-century silver vessels, to the conversion of coins into printed illustrations.

-Róisín is a historian of early modern religion.
-Her research concentrates on the visual and material expressions of religious identity during the Reformation.
+Róisín is a Departmental Lecturer in Early Modern History at the University of Oxford.
+Her research concentrates on the visual and material expressions of religious identity during the German Reformation.
 She received her undergraduate and master’s degrees from Oxford before moving to St Andrews to pursue doctoral work.
-Since submitting her PhD she has been a postdoctoral fellow at the Society for Renaissance Studies and a teaching fellow at King’s College London.
-She is currently based in Mainz as a postdoctoral fellow at the Leibniz-Institut für europäische Geschichte.
+Since submitting her PhD she has been a postdoctoral fellow at the Society for Renaissance Studies and at the Leibniz-Institut für europäische Geschichte in Mainz.
 Róisín is interested in the ways in which visual cultures intersected with the construction of early modern European communities, the creation and consolidation of confessional memory, and the interplay between civic culture and confessionalisation.
-She is also thinking about early modern shells.
+She has contributed a piece on Lutheran funeral monuments to the volume in the Past & Present supplement series on Lutheran culture (2017).
+She is also thinking about early modern shells and grotto construction.